Yosemite Firefall: A Photographer’s Guide in 2023

 New Park Rules for Firefall Starting in 2022

-Due to Firefall’s growing popularity, Yosemite National Park implemented some new rules for people wishing to experience it in 2022.
+Due to Firefall’s growing popularity, Yosemite National Park implemented some new rules for people who wished to experience it in 2022.

 - Restrictions will be in effect from mid- to late-February every year from 12pm to 7pm.
-Tentative dates for 2022 are February 10 through 28.
+Dates for 2022 were February 10 through 28.

 - Reservations are not required, but visitors will need to park at Yosemite Falls parking and walk 1.5 miles each way to the viewing area near El Capitan Picnic Area.